 In our search for the very best investment HSAs, we looked for administrators that offered a hassle-free investment experience.
 Further gives investors all the necessary tools to easily manage their account.
 The website is easy to navigate, automated account transfers are available and a receipt storage tool is made available for "shoeboxers".

 There is a one-way sweep from the HSA Checking account to the investment account(s).
-When your HSA balance exceeds a threshold you set, money will be swept out into your investment account and be allocated per the elections you have set up for investments (Basic Investment Account).
+When your HSA balance exceeds a threshold you set, money will be swept into either your Schwab brokerage account or Basic Investment Account.
+Money flowing into the Basic Investment Account will be allocated per the elections you have set up for investments.

 Further does not offer an auto-rebalance feature.
 Investments must be manually rebalanced in the Basic Investment Account.
-Investments must also be manually rebalanced when using the Schwab brokerage account.
+Investments must also be manually rebalanced when using the Schwab brokerage account unless you are enrolled in their robo-advisor solution.

 Dividends are automatically reinvested by each mutual fund in the Basic Investment Account.
 Charles Schwab also offers a free dividend reinvestment service.